EdimarJunior/CompositionalTioco/README.md

 * Cell Phone

-*GETTING STARTED
+GETTING STARTED

-Installing SYMBOLRT
+  Installing SYMBOLRT:
   - Download the binaries here http://www.dsc.ufcg.edu.br/~wilker/symbolrt/SYMBOLRT_1.4.zip.
   - Unzip
   - Install the dependences:
     * Install the CVC4 (remeber, CVC4) and edit the symbolrt.properties file in order to set the correct path.
     * Download the jgraphx package and extract the jgraphx.jar file.
 Put the extracted file in the lib folder.
     * Download the xstream-[version].jar file, rename the file to xstream.jar, and put it in the lib folder.